 Experience the best land activities bundled into two exciting adventure packages.
-Located on Oahu's northeastern shore, Kualoa tions, and menu.

-Ranch rests at the base of two spectacular mountain ranges and has been the backdrop of such Hollywood blockbusters as Jurassic Park, Windtalkers, George of the Jungle, Tears of the Sun and the hit television series Lost.
+Located on Oahu's northeastern shore, Kualoa has been the backdrop of such Hollywood blockbusters as Jurassic Park, Windtalkers, George of the Jungle, Tears of the Sun and the hit television series Lost.
 With the magnificent Koolau Mountains as your backdrop, it makes for the perfect setting for horseback tours, ATV tours, jungle expedition tours, a movie set tour and more!

 \$94.00 per adult, \$59.00 per child (3-11 years) includes: roundtrip transportation, choice of up to 2 activities, and buffet lunch.
-Please see registration website for activities, age restric-
+Please see registration website for activities, age restrictions, and menu. \$103.75 per adult/child includes: roundtrip transportation, lunch, state tax.